haltcase/tablemark/readme.md

 ## text wrapping

-To output valid [GitHub Flavoured Markdown](https://github.github.com/gfm/) a cell must not contain newlines.
+To output valid [GitHub Flavored Markdown](https://github.github.com/gfm/) a cell must not contain newlines.
 Consider replacing those with `<br />` (e.g. using the `stringify` option).